c-sanders/ScaleAndSetSize/README.md

 As part of GIMP's startup routine, it reads in any Plugins which are in its Plugin Search path.
 During this startup routine, GIMP must execute the "gimp_env_init" function while it is loading any Plugins which it finds.
 Then, when we instruct the Python Console to try and import the Python source code file which contains the HelloGIMP Plugin, the presence of the "main" function within this Plugin causes GIMP to try and execute the "gimp_env_init" function again.
-GIMP realises what it is being instructed to do, and because it knows that "gimp_env_init" function should only be invoked once - as we were informed of by the message, it aborts its attempt to run the HelloGIMP
+GIMP realises what it is being instructed to do, and because it knows that the "gimp_env_init" function should only be invoked once - as we were informed of by the message, it aborts its attempt to run the display_message
 Plugin.
 This is what the author suspects results in the message being displayed.

 If we go back to the Python source code file which implements the Plugin, and we edit it so as to comment out the line of source code which invokes the "main" function,